Man of Marble: Plot

 After the trial and release from reeducation, Witek has successfully turned his career around and is now an important official in Katowice.
 When interviewed, he recounts Birkut's return from prison, in which Witek has accepted the party line and tries to encourage Birkut to do the same.
 Throughout Agnieszka's time with him he dodges questions and continuously praises the advances being made at Katowice.

-Next the film crew go and interview Hanka, Birkut's wife before his denunciation as a traitor.
+Next the film crew go to Zakopane and interview Hanka, Birkut's wife before his denunciation as a traitor.
 Yet when she realizes the topic of her interview, she becomes extremely distressed.
 She recounts the story of how Birkut tracked her down and met with her.
 Again Birkut is given the opportunity to take advantage of his past and become successful, but again he seems to have turned it down.
 Hanka has fallen into drunkenness and shame.

-Upon reviewing Agniewsza's progress the authorities are displeased, and ultimately rescind support for her movie.
+Upon reviewing Agnieszka's progress the authorities are displeased, and ultimately rescind support for her movie.
 Her cameras and film reels she gathered are confiscated.
 New film of Birkut is found in the archives, but they are not allowed access to editing it and including it in what they have remaining of her film.

 Agnieszka's father consoles her about her film and speculates that there must be a single specific reason for the authorities' fear of further disclosure and suggests that she should locate Birkut and talk to him to find out more, even if she is no longer involved in making the film.
 With this inspiration, Agnieszka tracks down Mateusz's son, Maciej, in the Gdańsk Shipyard.
 Agnieszka learns from Maciej that his father died years ago.
 The film ends with Maciej walking into the film office with Agnieszka.